MooersLab/dsd4xtals/README.md

 DSDs are efficient designs for identifying the critical experimental factors that influence crystal size and for identifying other factors that have no or little influence.
 These designs are orthogonal and can detect the main effects and quadratic effects.
 These designs cannot detect higher-order interactions.
-DSDs are part of a class of experimental screening designs, including the widely known fractional factorial designs.
+DSDs are part of experimental screening designs, including the widely known fractional factorial designs.
-Despite their name, these screening designs are generally too small to adequately sample crystallization space.
+Despite their name, these screening designs need to be bigger to adequately sample crystallization space.
-Instead, we foresee DSDs being used after crystal leads have been found by using sparse matrix crystallization screens or prior knowledge of the crystallization of closely related proteins.
+Instead, we foresee DSDs being used after crystal leads have been found using sparse matrix crystallization screens or prior knowledge of the crystallization of closely related proteins.
-The reduction in the number of factors to the vital few makes more efficient use of material and time during subsequent experiments that optimize the levels of each vital factor to find the combination of factor levels that lead to the largest crystals.
+The reduction in the number of factors to the vital few makes more efficient use of material and time during subsequent experiments, which optimize the levels of each vital factor to find the combination of factor levels that leads to the largest crystals.

 ## Contents of design library